-April 6th Day started in 1988 (roughly) by a couple of guys who had tickets to a Stevie Ray Vaughan concert, and for some reason could not attend.
-Instead of accepting their fate, they decided that if they couldn't go to the concert, they would bar themselves into their room with a couple of 24 s, and drink all day.
-The next year, a couple more guys got into the spirit, the year after that, a couple dozen.
-Now, April 6th Day is a campus wide drunk, where Boddington Raiders opt not to attend class, instead partaking in the April 6th Day tradition of drinking all day, and all night.
+April 6th Day started in 1988 (roughly) by a couple of guys who had tickets to a Stevic Ray Vaughan concert, and for some reason could not attend.
+Instead of accepting their fate, they decided that if they couldn't go to the concert, they would bar themselves into their room with a couple of 24's, and dirink all day.
+The next year, a couple more guys go into the spinit, the year after that, a couple dozen.
+Now, April 6th Day is a campus wide drunk, where Boddington Raiders opt not to attend class, instead partaking in the April 6th Day tradition of dirinking all day, and all night.
 In the words of a former Boddington president, "it is the only time of the year that you are drunk, and hungover TWICE in the same day."
 This year should be no different, as Boddington Raiders will come together and get totally SHITFACED for one whole day.
 The countdown is on.
 (Matt, Boddington Hall Website, 8 Apr.
 2002)